LassoSoft/LassoGuide/source/operations/containers.rst

 Containers
 **********

-Lasso provides a variety of compound data types for storing data in an ordered and unordered manner.
+Lasso provides a variety of container data types for storing data in an ordered and unordered manner.
 Objects of these types contain zero or more other arbitrary objects.
-Built-in support is provided for common compound data types such as arrays, lists, maps, and other containers.
+Built-in support is provided for common container types such as arrays, lists, maps, and others.

 Ordered Container Types